 Lymphedema Surveillance Programs

 Removing or radiating over lymph nodes will make you at risk for developing lymphedema.
-Many breast cancer, melanoma, and head and neck patients are at risk for developing lymphedema.
+One in five breast cancer patients will develop lymphedema over their lifetime.
+Left untreated or diagnosed at late stages, lymphedema becomes a lifelong illness that requires daily attention and reduces quality of life.
 Even though your risk is higher if you have a large number of lymph nodes removed or radiated, developing lymphedema can occur with just one lymph node removal.
-Our lymphedema surveillance program for melanoma, head and neck, and breast cancer patients consists of being seen 3-4 times about every 3 months for one year following surgery to monitor for early signs of lymphedema in addition to monitoring for return of normal movement in the affected area.
+Our lymphedema surveillance program for melanoma, head and neck, and breast cancer patients follows NCCN guidelines (National Comprehensive Cancer Network) and consists of being seen pre-operatively, then one month post-surgery, and each quarter for one year following surgery to monitor for early signs of lymphedema in addition to monitoring for return of normal movement in the affected area.
 Baseline measurements of the affected area are obtained and compared over time.
-If lymphedema presents, it can be addressed early which has a more favorable outcome.
+If lymphedema presents, it can be addressed early which creates a more favorable outcome.

 Therapeutic exercise will be an important component of your treatment at Ribbons Physical Therapy.
 Your program will be individualized to address your needs.
 We like to think of your exercise program as an exercise prescription.
 Much like not all blood pressure medicines work the same for every patient, exercises do not work the same for every patient.
 We understand that cancer survivors – especially while still undergoing treatment, may not be at his/her best and we can adjust your program to fit your needs on a specific day.
 It is not uncommon to have 2 home exercise programs: one that is lower level that you can perform on days you are not at your best, and one for when you are feeling better.
 Your exercise program may include strengthening, endurance training, and balance training.
 Exercise has been shown to assist in preventing cancer recurrence.
 The American College of Sports Medicine recommends that cancer survivors exercise 90 minutes of moderate-intensity per week combined with resistance training 2 times per week consisting of sets of 15 repetitions to major muscle groups.
 Your therapist can assist you in developing this type of exercise program if this is your goal.

-“Chemo brain” or chemo-induced cognitive impairment can affect your ability to process information, remember things, and concentrate on a task.
-Our occupational therapist can assist you by assessing what your deficits are and having you work on those skills as well as teach you techniques to compensate in areas of your weaknesses.
+CIC “Chemo brain” (Chemo-Induced Cognitive Impairment) and RICD “Rad brain” (Radiation Induced Cognitive Decline) can affect your ability to process information, remember things, and concentrate on a task.
+Ribbons Physical Therapy has the region’s only cognitive/memory clinic that is dedicated to caring for the unique deficits experienced by cancer patients.
+Utilizing the latest techniques and testing equipment our occupational therapist can assist you by assessing your deficits and work with you on developing skills as well as teach you techniques to compensate in areas of your weakness.